CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/processforce.md

 Go to Plugins → ProcessForce Plugin → Settings to define parameters (that reflects options available in the Cost Roll-Up form).

 :::caution
     Please note that four checkboxes on the Cost Roll-Up form (from “Use final-goods’s batch[…]” to “Calculate and Save Costed BOM data”) are available to use after checking the Perform the roll-up over structure checkbox.
-They should be used in the same matter in AppEngine, even though they are available even when the Perform the roll-up over structure checkbox is not checked in AppEngine Settings (due to AppEngine limitations).
+They should be used in the same matter in CompuTec AppEngine, even though they are available even when the Perform the roll-up over structure checkbox is not checked in CompuTec AppEngine Settings (due to CompuTec AppEngine limitations).
 :::

 ![ProcessForce](./media/processforce/pf-jobs.png)